aramis-lab/clinica/CONTRIBUTING.md

 pytest -v test/unittests
 ```

-This will run the entire suite of unit tests (should take a fw minutes) and tell you how many passed and how many failed.
+This will run the entire suite of unit tests (should take a few minutes) and tell you how many passed and how many failed.

-If all passed, it is a good sign, and you can proceed with opening a Pull Request.
+If all tests passed, it is a good sign, and you can proceed with opening a Pull Request.
 If some tests failed, you can inspect which one failed and see whether this is expected or not.

 Sometime, a fix or a new feature will break existing unit tests and these will need to be updated, so broken unit tests don't mean that we will reject the PR, but these will need to be fixed during the review process.